CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-and-replace-text/find-and-replace-text-block.md

 ### Text To Find

-The [Text To Find][TextToFind Property] search query to find the specified occurrence of in [Text][Text Property].
-This property contains all of the information in relation to the conditions for a valid match; these are:
+The [Text To Find][TextToFind Property] search query used to find and replace the specified matching occurrence in [Text][Text Property].
+This property contains the following sub-properties:

 * [Starts With][StartsWith]
 * [Contains][Contains]
 * [Ends With][EndsWith]

+See [Advanced Examples][] for more information on how to use these sub-properties.

 | | |
 |--------------------|---------------------------|